neondatabase/website/content/docs/guides/hasura.md

   `postgres://<user>:<password>@<endpoint_hostname>:5432/main`
   ```

   Your project's connection string can be found on the Neon **Dashboard**, under **Connection Details**.
 If you have misplaced your password, you can either reset it or create a new user.
-Users are managed on the **Settings** tab in the Neon Console.
+Users are managed on the **Settings**  page in the Neon Console.

 ### Add Neon as a data source